CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 Next is "Set Up Tests on CI"; drag it to "In Progress".

 Create React App automatically sets up an example component test for us.
 Before we run it on CI, let's confirm it works for us locally.
 Open `src/App.test.js`.
 Note that it's testing the `App` component.
 Now run `yarn test`.
 You may get a note "No tests found related to files changed since last commit."
-If so, press a to run all tests.
+If so, press the "A" key to run all tests.

 You should see the following: